CurlyWurly-1/STM8S103F3P6-development-board/README.md

 # How to Program the STM8S103F3P6 development board
- - Ensure the COSMIC compiler, The STVD IDE and STVP programmer are installed in your PC as per what you have seen in the links above
  - On your PC,
-   - Download the repository zip file to your PC and unzip it.
-   - In the unzipped folder, Navigate through fodler "CODE" and copy the entire folder called "ZST_Workspace_FOLDER" to your PC e.g. make it "C:\ZST_WORKSPACE_FOLDER"
-   - Execute STVD and open the workspace file called "ZST_Workspace.stw" which you will find in the workspace folder you created above called "C:\ZST_WORKSPACE_FOLDER"
-   - When the above step has finished, you will see the 4 projects that you can use.

    - Highlight which project you want to use by right clikcing the project name and setting as the "active" project
    - Press "Build" -> "Rebuld All" (check that there are no errors)
    - Press the "Programmer" button and after about 4 seconds, a window will be displayed.
 Press "start" to program your device